jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/calibration/Classic/current.rst

 divided by two, i.e. 32,768.

 The same applies for the measured currents (A2D).
-For both values, the scales is based on the QLA components and we're only calibrating the offsets for ``AmpsToBits`` and ``BitsToAmps`` in the IO XML file:
+For both values, the scales is based on the QLA components, and we're only calibrating the offsets for ``AmpsToBits`` and ``BitsToAmps`` in the IO XML file:

 .. code-block:: xml